Mandarin Goby

 Training Milestones for Mandarin Dragonet

-Successful training for Mandarin Dragonet respects this species's expert trainability profile and natural peaceful tendencies.
+With a Mandarin Dragonet, training results improve when the method respects the breed's observable learning style, which typically shows as expert trainability and peaceful tendencies.
 Weeks one through four: focus on establishing trust and learning your Mandarin Dragonet's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 Given Mandarin Dragonet's more demanding training profile, professional guidance from an experienced trainer is highly recommended, especially during the first six months.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources